What is content marketing?

 • 70% of them feel that content marketing brings them closer to the sponsoring company.

-• 60% of them feel that they are able to take better decisions with the help of company content.
+• 60% of them feel that they are able to make better decisions with the help of company content.

 These statistical values say a lot about the impact of content marketing.
 Quality content is an essential element in all forms of marketing.
 Thus, regardless of what tactics you use, content marketing should be a part of that process.